nunosoft-development/apilib-docs/Learning/explaination.md

 API-Lib includes a middleware system, which allows you to add functionality to your APIs without modifying your Operators directly.
 Middleware can handle tasks such as authentication, logging, and error handling.

-## Conclusion

-In this document, we have provided a detailed overview of how Operators and API-Lib work.
-Operators are the request handlers in API-Lib, and they run in their own isolated environment using the V8 JavaScript engine.
-API-Lib provides a platform for developers to create and manage APIs using a set of tools and libraries.
-The platform includes features such as Operator isolation, performance optimizations, and security mechanisms to ensure that your APIs are secure, scalable, and performant.